bashaer310/Transaction-Management-System/README.md

   - **Department Listing** - admin can retrieve departments with pagination and filtering

 - **Reporting**:
-  - **Reporting printing** - admin can print a Report for all transactions with filtering
+  - **Reporting printing** - admin can generate and print transaction reports with filtering options